Gavin Williams (baseball): Professional career

 Williams was assigned to the Lake County Captains of the High-A Midwest League to make his professional debut and begin the 2022 season.
 After nine starts in which he went 2-1 with a 1.40 ERA and 67 strikeouts over 45 innings, he was promoted to the Akron RubberDucks of the Double-A Eastern League.
 Over 16 starts with Akron, he posted a 3-3 record with a 2.31 ERA and 82 strikeouts over seventy innings.
 He returned to Akron to open the 2023 season.
 After three starts, he was promoted to the Columbus Clippers of the Triple-A International League.
-Williams logged a 3–2 record and 2.93 ERA with 61 strikeouts across 9 starts for Columbus.
+Williams logged a 3–2 record and 2.93 ERA with 61 strikeouts across nine starts for Columbus.

 On June 20, 2023, the Guardians announced that Williams would be promoted to the major leagues for the first time to start the following day against the Oakland Athletics.
-In 16 starts during his rookie campaign, he recorded a 3–5 record and 3.29 ERA with 81 strikeouts across 82 innings pitched.
+He made his MLB debut June 21, allowing four runs on four hits and three walks along with four strikeouts across 5 2/3 innings in a 7-6 Guardians victory.
+He spent the remainder of the season with the Guardians.
+Across 16 starts during his rookie campaign, Williams recorded a 3–5 record and 3.29 ERA with 81 strikeouts across 82 innings pitched.

-Williams began the 2024 season on the injured list with right elbow inflammation.
+Williams began the 2024 season on Cleveland's injured list with right elbow inflammation.
 He was transferred to the 60–day injured list on May 9, 2024.
-Williams was activated from the injured list on June 30.
+He was activated from the injured list on June 30.
+Upon his return, Williams made 16 starts for the Guardians and went 3-10 with a 4.86 ERA and 79 strikeouts across 76 innings.